tbmccallie/Star-Wars-Script-Analysis/README.md

 # Star-Wars-Script-Analysis
-An analysis of the original Star Wars trilogy scripts
+An analysis of the original Star Wars trilogy scripts using Python